-A boat tour can offer a new perspective of some of Europe’s most beautiful locations and landmarks, while offering a serene escape from the hustle and bustle of the city.
+European river tours can offer a new perspective of some of Europe’s most beautiful locations and landmarks, while offering a serene escape from the hustle and bustle of the city.
 From a gentle canal cruise through the Dutch capital of Amsterdam to moonlight meanderings through Paris, the boat ride of your dreams is within grasp.
-If you like the sound of a sightseeing trip along the water with your loved ones, we have put together a few of the best European river tours.

 Amsterdam Canal Tour

 Constructed during the Golden Age of the 17th century, this patchwork of waterways aided maritime trade and helped the city expand and blossom.
 Stunning waterside estates adorned with colourful façades line the way as you float blissfully through the main canal ring, which is why this is one of the most popular European river tours.
 Stop off at the Het Grachtenhuis (Museum of the Canals) to learn about the network’s development over the centuries.

 Whether you choose a hop-on hop-off canal bus or something a little bit more luxurious – such as a romantic moonlit tour or three-course dining experience – there are plenty of sights to see along the way.
 Make sure you check out the Magere Brug (Skinny Bridge) and the neo-Gothic Centraal Station.